IanP105/Functional-Programming/README.md

 # Functional-Programming
 Multiple sample programs written in SML-NJ and Prolog to showcase the benefits of functional programming languages...

-Each file contains multiple functions.
+Each file contains multiple functions.<br/>
 Check the comments above each function for a brief explanation of its purpose.